sriramkannan/getswift/README.md

 ## Test

 run the test as "npm test".
+If it doesn't work, install mocha globally as "npm install -g mocha" and then try test again - "npm test".